-The historical financial information of Playboy for the year ended December 31, 2020 was derived from the audited financial statements of Playboy for the year ended December 31, 2020, which are included elsewhere in this prospectus.
-The historical financial information of MCAC for the year ended December 31, 2020 was derived from the audited financial statements of MCAC and for the year ended December 31, 2020, which are included elsewhere in this prospectus.
-This information should be read together with Playboy and MCAC's audited financial statements and related notes, "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Unaudited Pro Forma Condensed Combined Financial Information" and other financial information included elsewhere in this prospectus.
+The historical financial information of Playboy as of December 31, 2020 was derived from the audited financial statements of Playboy as of and for the year ended December 31, 2020, which are included elsewhere in this prospectus.
+The historical financial information of MCAC as of December 31, 2020 was derived from the audited financial statements of MCAC as of and for the year ended December 31, 2020, which are included elsewhere in this prospectus.
+This information should be read together with Playboy's and MCAC's audited financial statements and related notes, "MCAC's Management's Discussion and Analysis of Financial Condition and Results of Operations," "Management's Discussion and Analysis of Financial Condition and Results of Operations of Playboy" and other financial information included elsewhere in this prospectus.

 The unaudited pro forma condensed combined financial information is for illustrative purposes only.
 The financial results may have been different had the companies actually been combined as of January 1, 2020.
-You should not rely on the unaudited pro forma condensed combined financial information as being indicative of the historical results that would have been achieved had the companies actually been combined as of January 1, 2020 or the future results that the Company will experience.
+You should not rely on the unaudited pro forma condensed combined financial information as being indicative of the historical results that would have been achieved had the companies actually been combined as of January 1, 2020 or the future results that the Combined Company will experience.
 Playboy and MCAC have not had any historical relationship prior to the Business Combination.
 Accordingly, no pro forma adjustments were required to eliminate activities between the companies.